think-mm/enblog/input/posts/2008/11-03-is-dawkins-a-fundamentalist.md

 =========================================

-<span style="font-size: 12pt; font-family: 'Times New Roman'">[Aparthib has been a Mukto-Mona member since it's inception and has contributed many articles to Mukto-Mona on rationalism, metaphysical issues, <span> </span>religion and various social issues.<span>  </span>His artcles in Mukto-Mona can be read at https://gold.mukto-mona.com/Articles/aparthib/index.html.
+<span style="font-size: 12pt; font-family: 'Times New Roman'">[  - Aparthib Zaman has been a Mukto-Mona member since it's inception and has contributed many articles to Mukto-Mona on rationalism, metaphysical issues, <span> </span>religion and various social issues.<span>  </span>His artcles in Mukto-Mona can be read at https://gold.mukto-mona.com/Articles/aparthib/index.html.
 He lives in<span>  </span>US and has done graduate studies in Physics and Electrical Engineering.
 He has worked in IT industry in US.<span>   </span>He can be reached at aparthib@yahoo.com<span>  </span>]</span>

 </span>